Hasami ware Hasami yaki

 Both are the history and traditions of Hasami pottery

 Hasami ware (called hasami yaki in Japanese) is a form of porcelain produced in Hasami in Nagasaki prefecture.
-It is a traditional handicraft that was first produced in the latter part of the Warring States period (1467-1603) and remains popular today as tableware for daily use.
+It is a traditional handicraft that was first produced in the latter part of the Sengoku period (1467-1603) and remains popular today as tableware for daily use.
 The most notable features of Hasami ware are the beauty of its white porcelain and quasi-transparent indigo blue gosu porcelain (a special type of blue enamel).

 Particularly well-known examples of Hasami ware include kurawanka bowls, compra bottles and warenikka tableware.

 The name kurawanka bowls comes from the Nagasaki accented, old Japanese phrase of "How about some sake?" ("sake kurawanka?") that merchants shouted at potential buyers of the bowls.

 Warenikka tableware was developed in 1987 as break-resistant tableware for school lunches.
 It is also said to be the root of reinforced porcelain.
 At first, they were only used by elementary schools in Hasami, but with the increased prevalence of school provided lunches throughout Japan, the tableware was shipped to schools and hospitals outside of Nagasaki prefecture and eventually came to be used all around Japan.

 Hasami ware began in 1598, when Yoshiaki OMURA, the lord of the Omura domain, brought back potters from Korea.
 The actual porcelain production began one year later, in 1599.
-The type of kiln used at that time was the ascending kiln, and such kilns were established in three areas within Hasami: Hatanohara, Furusaraya, and Yamanita.
+The type of kiln used at that time was the ascending kiln which is formed by digging a hole in the hillside.
+Such kilns were established in three areas within Hasami: Hatanohara, Furusaraya, and Yamanita.

 The mainstream modern-day Hasami ware are dyed or celadon* porcelain pieces with a beautiful contrast between the white porcelain and the indigo, but in the initial period after formation, the kilns were used for slipware (pottery decorated with a clay and water mixture).
 From year 1602, celadon porcelain became mainstream and due to the discovery of raw materials for porcelain there was a gradual shift from slipware to porcelain.
 Subsequently, the production output of porcelain increased so much that by the latter part of the Edo period (1603-1868) Hasami boasted Japan's largest porcelain production output.